 Atsuna shoved him away with a playful smile.
 "I don't think that's such a good idea.
 You don't want your bandits taking the hint at my state, do you?"
 She motioned towards her grass-stained, wrinkled clothing.
 "It will give them rather colorful visions about what exactly you and I have been spending our time doing."

 Tasuki's grin fell to a frown.
 "Yeah, never mind.
 I don't want them thinkin' of ya like that.
 Only I'm allowed to do that."

 Atsuna's mouth curved into a smile, and she kissed his cheek.
 "So possessive.
 I'll catch up with you boys later.
 Stay out of trouble.
 I'm always watching."
 With a playful wink, she turned on her heel and walked off, humming a melodious tune as she disappeared around the corner.

 Tasuki sighed and raked his fingers through his hair, pulling several blades of grass with it, a pleasant reminder of their lovemaking.
 "She's somethin' else, Koji, I tell ya."

 Koji smirked and patted his friend's shoulder.
 "It's been fun havin' her here with us, Genrou.
 I can't believe it's been over two years already since the end of the war."

 The two men walked down the hall in the opposite direction that Atsuna left, striding at a slow, steady pace.
 "Yeah, but Konan still isn't the same, I don't think.
 After losin' everyone 'cept me an' Chichiri, we've lost strength.
-Atsuna has too.
+Atsuna has, too.
 She misses Tama," Tasuki pointed out as he shoved his hands in his pockets.
-"She tells me all the time she feels his presence watchin' her.
-An' she would know.
-They're twins.
-He knew everythin' about her."
+"She tells me all the time she feels his presence watchin' her."